 About UNFCU Foundation

 UNFCU Foundation is a New York-based, non-profit corporation launched in 2015.
 It was established by the United Nations Federal Credit Union (UNFCU) with a mission to sustain the path out of poverty through healthcare and education for women and youth.
 To learn more, follow UNFCU Foundation’s progress on YouTube, on Twitter at @UNFCUFoundation and on Facebook at facebook.com/unfcufoundation.

-United Nations Federal Credit Union (UNFCU) launched the UNFCU Foundation in February 2015, with the purpose of funding projects that reduce poverty through education and healthcare, especially among women and children in developing countries and New York City.
+United Nations Federal Credit Union (UNFCU) launched the UNFCU Foundation in February 2015, with the purpose of funding projects that reduce poverty through education and healthcare, especially among women and children in developing countries, the Washington, DC-area, and New York City.

 The UNFCU Foundation, a New York based 501(c)(3) organization, supports initiatives that: